-Scorpio often gets a bad rap in modern astrology for being particularly lustful.
-To be fair, connections between Venus and Mars in ancient astrology were associated with abundant lust, so from Venus in a sign of Mars, such as Scorpio, a case might be made for an augmented sex drive.
-However, it is worth noting that in Hellenistic astrology there was a particular set of signs identified as being more lustful than others, and Scorpio was not one of them.
-In this post, I’ll be briefly discussing which signs these were and how they were used to indicate “wanton” or “deviant” sexual behavior.
+Scorpio often gets a bad rap in modern astrology for being particularly sexually intense.
+To be fair, connections between Venus as sexuality and Mars as passion and energy-overload could pertain to lust in ancient astrology.
+Therefore, a case might be made for an augmented sex drive associated with Venus in a sign of Mars (such as Scorpio).
+However, it is worth noting that in Hellenistic astrology there was a particular set of signs identified as being more lustful than others, and Scorpio was typically not one of them.
+In this article, I’ll be briefly discussing which signs these were and how they were used to indicate “wanton” or “excessive” sexual behavior.

 The Lustful Signs